Bruce0C/Punters-Quiz-/testing.md

 ## Bugs/Unfixed Bugs

 There were two main bugs I found when making the website.
-The first bug was, clicking the same aswer more than ones will keep adding to the score.
-The second was, disabling the answer buttons after selectiong an answer also removed the pages ability to show the correct/incorrect background colours.
+The first bug was, clicking the same correct aswer more than ones will keep adding to the score.
+The second was, disabling the answer buttons after selecting an answer also removed the pages ability to show the correct/incorrect background colours.

 Interactivity:
 - Expected: That all JavaScript functions would work  as intended for the website's optimum interactivity.